 Causes of Phobias

-Mild phobias arc common but about in a hundred people has a phobia serious enough to cause them significant anxiety.
-There is no agreed cause but there are some theories.
+Mild phobias arc common but about one in a hundred people has a phobia serious enough to cause them significant anxiety.
+There is no one agreed cause but there are some theories.

 Certain things are common subjects of phobias: spiders, heights and by extension a fear of flying, and fear of open or crowded spaces.
 One theory is that these phobias derive from our prehistoric forebears, for whom poisonous insects were a real hazard; heights carried the risk of falling and open or crowded spaces the risk of being some other animal’s lunch.